 In addition, the Security Policy should provide for immediate deletion of user accounts whenever the need for the account goes away (employees who leave, changes in suppliers, etc.) Every extra active account is an internal threat to your network security.

 Controlling Access Within Cloud and Virtual Environments

-Cloud and virtualization technologies have provided some great benefits with regards to manageability, flexibility and cost savings.?
-However, close attention must be paid to ensure that users accessing systems in the cloud, and/or virtual machines can only access the systems and applications that they need.
+Cloud and virtualization technologies have provided some great benefits with regard to manageability, flexibility, and cost savings.
+However, close attention must be paid to ensure that users accessing systems in the cloud and/or virtual machines can only access the systems and applications that they need.

-Clare Computer Solutions can help with a lot of the planning, evaluation, implementation and maintenance of your company?s data and network security.
+Clare Computer Solutions can help with a lot of the planning, evaluation, implementation, and maintenance of your company’s data and network security.
 A place to start is with a Disaster Recovery and Business Continuity plan.
-Security breaches can be very costly ? they could put you out of business.
+Security breaches can be very costly and they could put you out of business.
 Take the time to protect your business!